-This management discussion and analysis ("MD&A"), dated March 1, 2017, provides a review of, and discusses the financial position and results of operations of Almonty Industries Inc. (TSX-V: AII) ("Almonty" or the "Company") for the three-month period ended December 31, 2016.
-It should be read in conjunction with the unaudited interim condensed consolidated financial statements of the Company and notes thereto for the three months ended December 31, 2016 (the "Q1 2017 Financial Statements").
+This management's discussion and analysis ("MD&A"), dated August 28th, 2017, provides a review of, and discusses the financial position and results of operations of Almonty Industries Inc. (TSX-V: AII) ("Almonty" or the "Company") for the three and nine-month periods ended June 30, 2017.
+It should be read in conjunction with the unaudited interim condensed consolidated financial statements of the Company and notes thereto for the three and nine- month periods ended June 30, 2017 (the "Q3 2017 Financial Statements").

 The Company's management is responsible for the preparation of the Company's consolidated financial statements as well as other information contained in this MD&A. The board of directors of Almonty (the "Board of Directors") is required to ensure that management assumes its responsibility in regard to the preparation of the Company's financial statements.
 To facilitate this process, the Board of Directors has created an audit committee (the "Audit Committee").
-The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the Q1 2017 Financial Statements and MD&A to the Board of Directors for review and approval.
-Following the recommendation of the Audit Committee, the Board of Directors approved the Q1 2017 Financial Statements and this MD&A on March 1, 2017.
+The Audit Committee meets with members of the management team to discuss the operating results and the financial statements and MD&A to the Board of Directors for review and approval.
+Following the recommendation of the Audit Committee, the Board of Directors approved the Q3 2017 Financial Statements and this MD&A on August 28th, 2017.

-The Q1 2017 Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The Q3 2017 Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), Accounting Standard No. 34.